tm-LBenson/reading-notes/read-03.md

 >A real-world example of a conditional would be checking authentication during the login of an account.

 Give an example of when a Loop is useful in JavaScript.
->Loops are useful for iterating over an array or meeting a repeating action until a condition is met.
+>Loops are useful for iterating over an array or performing a repeating action until a condition is met.

 ## Things I want to know more about